 DRMAC (Dean's Residency Manpower Advisory Committee)

-For any questions related to DRMAC please contact Lauren Macha at Lauren.Macha@bcm.edu.
+For any questions related to DRMAC please contact the GME Office at firstname.lastname@example.org.

 Download a form for Baylor residents and clinical fellows wishing to do an elective outside the Baylor affiliated hospitals.